• Skip to primary navigation

 It is not uncommon for security architects to handle both defensive measures such as implementing/configuring firewalls and anti-virus software, as well as handling offensive testing such as running penetration tests.

-• Malware analysis In order to be an effective security architect and protect the network against malware, general knowledge of malware and malware analysis is necessary.
+• Malware analysis To be an effective security architect and protect the network against malware, general knowledge of malware and malware analysis is necessary.

-• Management skills As this is a management role, it’s vital that those seeking a career as a security architect posse the skills to manage both a project and a team of employees.
+• Management skills As this is a management role, it’s vital that those seeking a career as a security architect possess the skills to manage both a project and a team of employees.

 • Risk management A large portion of a security architect’s job is risk management, therefore having a strong understanding of risk management fundamentals is key.